aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/introduction-to-unsupervised-learning/1456-Introduction to  Unsupervised Learning.md

 The goal of Unsupervised Learning Algorithms is to **find some structure in the dataset**.

-These are called unsupervised learning algorithms because unlike supervised learning, there are no correct answers and there is no teacher.
-Algorithms are left to their own to discover and present the interesting structure in the data.
+These are called unsupervised learning algorithms because, unlike supervised learning, there are no correct answers and there is no teacher.
+Algorithms are left on their own to discover and present the interesting structure in the data.

 **Unsupervised Learning = Learning without labels**